Conditional Feature Importance revisited: Double Robustness, Efficiency and Inference: Theoretical properties of CPI/CFI

-This is a pointwise convergence on the null features, which can be easily verified for any GLM since the estimated null coefficients tend to 0.
+Note that under the null hypothesis, the theoretical model satisfies $m(X)=\mathbb{E}[y \mid X]=\mathbb{E}[y \mid X^{-j}]$ since $y \indep X^j \mid X^{-j}$; hence, it does not depend on the null feature.
+We require that the ML model asymptotically does neither depend on unimportant features: \begin{assumption}[Asymptotic relevance] Denote by $g_j(x, s)$ the vector $x$ with the $j$-th component replaced by $s \in \mathbb{R}$.
+For $\epsilon>0, x\in\mathcal{X},s\in\mathbb{R}$ and $X^j\indep y\mid X^{-j}$, there exists $n_0$ such that for $n\geq n_0$, \end{assumption} This is a pointwise convergence on the null features, which can be easily verified for any GLM since the estimated null coefficients tend to 0.
 It is satisfied under the representability assumption for the Lasso \citep{asymp_rel_lasso}.
-Under standard assumptions on Random Forests, the splits are performed with high probability only along the important features \cite[Proposition~1]{Scornet_2015ConsistencyRF}.
+Under standard assumptions on Random Forests, the splits are performed with high probability only along the important features (Prop.
+1 \citet{Scornet_2015ConsistencyRF}).
 For kernel methods, convergence in the RKHS together with the reproducing property implies pointwise convergence, and thus asymptotic relevance.
 For Gaussian processes, variable selection can be achieved using dimension-specific scalings \citep{Bhattacharya_2014}.
 Finally, there are also results for 1-norm penalized SVM \citep{1_pen_svm} and neural networks \citep{NEURIPS2020_1959eb9d}.
-In Section \ref{subsec:asympt_relev} we show numerically that this property holds across a large benchmark of ML models.
+In Sections~\ref{subsec:asympt_relev} and \ref{app:asymp_rel_real_data}, we show numerically that this property holds across a broad benchmark of ML models on both simulated and real datasets.

-In any case, we note that both assumptions are weak and natural.
-Since our goal is to study conditional independence using a model, we are implicitly summarizing the $X$--$y$ relationship through the first-order moment ($\e{Y \mid X}$), and implicitly assuming that the model relies only on the important features.
-Thus, both assumptions are simply formalizations of what is expected from the model and data distribution when using ML models to study conditional independence.
+In any case, since our goal is to study conditional independence using a model, we are implicitly summarizing the $X$-$y$ relationship through the first-order moment ($\e{Y \mid X}$), and implicitly assuming that the model mainly relies only on the important features.
+Thus, the assumption is natural and is a formalization of what is expected from $\widehat{m}$ when using ML models to study conditional independence.

 \begin{theorem}[Double robustness] Assume that $X^j \indep y \mid X^{-j}$.
-Given a conditional sampler such that $\widetilde{X}'^{(j)} \overset{\mathcal{L}}{\to} \widetilde{X}^{(j)}$, then for any bounded and continuous loss $\ell$ and continuous $\widehat{m}$, $\widehat{\psi}_\mathrm{CPI}\to 0$ a.s.
-On the other hand, given Assumption \ref{ass:asymp_relevance}, for any conditional sampler $\widetilde{X}'^{(j)}$ and continuous loss $\ell$, $\widehat{\psi}_\mathrm{CPI} \to 0$ a.s. \end{theorem}
+Given a conditional sampler $P'_j$ such that $\widetilde{X}'^{(j)} \overset{\mathcal{L}}{\to} \widetilde{X}^{(j)}$, then for any bounded and continuous loss $\ell$ and continuous $\widehat{m}$, $\widehat{\psi}_\mathrm{CPI}\to 0$ a.s.
+On the other hand, given Assumption \ref{ass:asymp_relevance}, for any conditional sampler $P'_j$ and continuous loss $\ell$, $\widehat{\psi}_\mathrm{CPI} \to 0$ a.s. \end{theorem}

 The first implication of the theorem extends Theorem~2 from \citet{Koenig2021Relative} by making explicit the estimation of the conditional distribution.
 The second relies on the model's implicit variable selection: as the loss optimizer, the model will generally not assign importance to irrelevant features, under the standard assumptions ensuring consistency of the ML model.
 For unbounded losses, the result holds if the loss is clipped with a sufficiently large constant.